Postman

 The absolute majority of postcard collectors worldwide collects topographic subjects.
 Views from the place or region they live now or have lived, places their parents or ancestors came from or because of any other personal relationship.

 The second largest group are those who have concentrated on one or more subjects.
 From artists to zoo and others you hardly thought of before.
-Not to forget the very specialised collectors and the ‘investors’ who accumulate certain quality cards hoping to make money with in the (near) future.
+Not to forget the very specialised collectors and, the ‘investors’ who accumulate particular quality cards hoping to make money with in the (near) future.

 woman_with_postcard_album